 I own two grapefruit spoons.

-According to the back they were made by the same manufacturer using the same molds.
+The same manufacturer made them using the same molds.
 The only difference is the material used.
 One is stainless steel and the other is silver or silver-plated.

 One is easy to care for – you just throw it in the dishwasher.
 The other requires a special cleaner, and even if you don’t use it, you have to routinely clean it.
-It has to be stored in a special place or it will tarnish.
+You have to store it in a special place or it will tarnish.

 I never use the expensive silver spoon.
 I also don’t take care of it as it needs.
 I always grab the stainless steel one.